-- Know where you can go to get help; tell someone what is happening to you.
+- Know where you can go to get help; tell someone (or multiple people) what is happening to you.

-- If you are injured, go to a doctor or an emergency room and report what happened to you.
+- If you are injured, go to a doctor or an emergency room and report what happened.
 Ask that they document your visit.

 - Keep a journal of all violent incidences, noting dates, events and threats made, if possible.

 - Acquire job skills as best you can (community college, online courses, software training, writing, social media branding, etc.).